alessandrobardini/underscape/README.md

 # Online escape room

-Repository for the Magaloop online company event of March 2022: teams are required to play an online escape room and solve the riddles to win the game! 🎲 🎮
+Repository for an online company event: teams are required to play an online escape room and solve the riddles to win the game! 🎲 🎮

 ## Local game